 During the course of the past week, Canadiens fans heard the raves of GM Bob Gainey, coach Guy Carbonneau, and team president Pierre Boivin regarding the Habs crop of youngters set to battle for positions on the team in the coming seasons.
-The most prominant of these names, Carey Price, has just begun his pro career in Hamilton and will surely be garnering much attention.
+The most prominent of these names, , has just begun his pro career in Hamilton and will surely be garnering much attention.

-Canadiens director of player personel, Trevor Timmins, who is presently scouting at the world Under-18 tournament in Finland, recently sat down with Martin Leclerc of Le Journal De Montreal to discuss the progress being made by a dozen Habs hopefuls.
+Canadiens director of player personnel, Trevor Timmins, who is presently scouting at the World Under-18 tournament in Finland, recently sat down with Martin Leclerc of Le Journal de Montreal to discuss the progress being made by a dozen Habs hopefuls.
 The picture he paints in his assessments of the players points to some interesting decisions come training camp next September.
 It is almost assured some of these players will be in Carbonneau's starting lineup come October.